đąChannels

 Drag Duplicate

-Hold the Alt key while dragging channels in the object panel to duplicate them.
-A plus sign ( + ) is displayed in front of the channel names being dragged to indicate that copies will be created when released.
+Hold the Control key while dragging selected channels to duplicate them.
+A plus sign + is displayed in front of the channel names being dragged to indicate that copies will be created when released.

 For more channel commands and menu options, see Channel Menu.